dlizcano/monitoreo-acustico/content/english/blog/oculta_sol_fredy.md

 # Recorders location

-In the reserve where the sun hides we installed five recorders.
+Thanks to the Ecotourism Center Where the Sun is Hidden and the Operator Agency Where the Sun is Hidden, five recorders were installed.

 {{< myiframe "https://monitoreo-acustico.netlify.app/maps/dondeseocultaelsol.html" >}}